NastuzziSamy/ulauncher-youtube-search/README.md

 ## Usage

-You can configure the trigger keyword and the popup's size in the extension's settings.

 To search on youtube, use the keyword (default is `yt`), then type/paste and wait for the extension to load.

 You will see the 10 top searches.
 Just click/press ENTER on one to see it on your default browser.